istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 ### Request from non-Istio services to Istio services

-Non-Istio service, e.g `sleep.legacy` doesn't have a sidecar, so it cannot initiate the required TLS connection to Istio services.
+The non-Istio service, e.g `sleep.legacy` doesn't have a sidecar, so it cannot initiate the required TLS connection to Istio services.
 As a result, requests from `sleep.legacy` to `httpbin.foo` or `httpbin.bar` will fail:

 {{< text bash >}}
 $ for from in "legacy"; do for to in "foo" "bar"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl http://httpbin.${to}:8000/ip -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done